NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 # Discussion {#discussion}

-In this section, we further discuss the safety features of CUBIC following the guidelines specified in {{!RFC5033}}.
+This section further discusses the safety features of CUBIC following the guidelines specified in {{!RFC5033}}.

 With a deterministic loss model where the number of packets between